safurutani/react-resin-estimator/README.md

-# Genshin Impact Talent Resin Estimator
+# Genshin Impact Resin Estimator

 This project is a Genshin Impact resin estimator built using React.
 It helps players estimate the amount of resin needed to ascend the character and level up their talents.